Adamo-97/dv1674_a2/REPORT.md

 - **Methodology:** 5 repetitions per point; aggregate with IQR trimming; report `elapsed_mean` and compute **speedup** as `T1 / Tt` (per size).
 - **Correctness:** `verify.sh` (both apps) on representative sizes/images.

+### 2.1 Bottlenecks (baseline)

+**Pearson.** Work grows with the number of pairs O(n²); the per-pair cost is dominated by mean/variance recomputation and dot products. perf/Callgrind showed the inner dot/accumulation loops as top hotspots, with good L1 hit rates but heavy total instruction count.
+**Blur.** With a separable two-pass filter, each pixel does O(R) work per pass.
+The baseline is **memory-bandwidth bound** on larger images; perf showed high task-clock with modest IPC and frequent loads from neighboring rows/cols.
+These observations motivated (i) removing redundant math (Gaussian weights once), and (ii) traversing in row-major order to align accesses with layout.

 ---

 ## 3. Baseline Performance (Sequential, Unoptimized)